Zubo/obsidian-engine/README.md

 # Obsidian Engine

-A vulkan engine developed for education purposes.
+A Vulkan API game engine developed for education purposes.
 The only currently supported platform is GNU/Linux.

 ![Missing Image](screenshots/sponza-screenshot.png "Sponza scene rendered in Obsidian Engine")